xonx4l/Weather-Cli/README.md

 ## Prerequisites

-Rust and Cargo installed
+-> Rust and Cargo: Make sure Rust and Cargo are installed on your machine.
-An API key from OpenWeatherMap (free tier available)
+-> OpenWeatherMap API Key: Obtain an API key from OpenWeatherMap (free tier available).